justincasali/aws-serverless-workshops/DevOps/0_CodeStar/README.md

     ![CodeStar 12](images/codestar-12.png)

+3. Configure your **AWS Cloud9 IDE** as follows:
-3. Leave the **Recommended instances** tab selected and leave the default **t2.micro** instance selected.
+ - Leave the **Recommended instances** tab selected and leave the default **t2.micro** instance selected.

-4. Expand **Network settings (advanced)** and ensure the **vpc-xxxx (Default)** default VPC is selected.
+ - Expand **Network settings (advanced)** and ensure that the default VPC `vpc-xxxx (Default)` is selected.

-5. Expand **Environment name and description** and note that the Cloud9 IDE that you create will be named the same as the CodeStar project, 'uni-api'.
+ - Expand **Environment name and description** and note that the Cloud9 IDE that you create will be named the same as the CodeStar project, `uni-api`.
 Leave the default settings.

-6. Expand **Cost-savings settings** and note that the Cloud9 IDE will be shutdown after 30 minutes of no use to save cost cost.
+ - Expand **Cost-savings settings** and note that the Cloud9 IDE will be shutdown after 30 minutes of no use to save cost cost.
 Leave the default settings and click **Next**.

     ![CodeStar 13](images/codestar-13.png)